Best music keyboards - how to choose.

 Click here to shop for a keyboard of your choice.

-Lots of polyphony is particularly important if your keyboard comes with a sequencer and you're interested in doing complex compositions where several parts play together.
-In that case YOUR best music keyboards should have nothing short of 98 or 128 notes of polyphony.
-If your keyboard doesn't have enough polyphony notes/parts will cut off.
+If you're an advanced player, YOUR best music keyboards should have nothing short of 98 or 128 notes of polyphony.
+If your keyboard doesn't have enough polyphony, some notes will cut off.

-Polyphony choices include 16 or less, 32 to 64, 98-128, and 128 and over.
+Choices include 16 or less, 32 to 64, 98-128, and 128 and over.

 Compare prices and choose a keyboard here.